You couldn't find the answer here?

 Our Monkey Locks - Locking Tuners are among the best mechanics on the market.
 They work extremely precisely and the locking mechanism also secures the strings securely.

-Nevertheless, other parts of a guitar are also responsible for the tuning stability, such as the saddle and the bridge.
+However, other parts of a guitar are also responsible for tuning stability, such as the saddle and the bridge.

 Are Monkey Locks - locking tuners / clamping mechanisms also suitable for acoustic guitars and lap steel / pedal steel guitars?